-There are a couple of options to satisfy your sweet tooth that doesn’t contain a lot of sugars.
+There are a couple of options to satisfy your sweet tooth that doesn’t contain a lot of sugar.

 Allulose is a natural sugar like fructose and glucose.
 But it has far fewer calories than both fructose and glucose, about 1.5 calories and 4g of carbs per serving.